An Introduction to Hermeticism

 One such pioneer in this area was Robert of Chester.
 In 1144, he translated three documents from Arabic into Latin which were attributed to Hermes.
 The third book on alchemy was to be associated with alchemy later became defined as Hermeticism.

 The first document, Liber de causis, in which the creation of humanity is attributed to Hermes, The second, Liber viginti quattuor philosophorum, a text in which the image of God as a circle first appears.
-God is said to be like a circle whose centre point in everywhere, thereby making its circumference nowhere.
-The third book, Liber compositione alchemiae quem edidit Morienus Romanus, the first book of medieval alchemy appears during this period, and attributes the invention of the arts and sciences to Hermes.
+God is said to be in a circle whose centre point in everywhere, thereby making its circumference nowhere.
+The third book, Liber compositione alchemiae quem edidit Morienus Romanus, the first book of medieval alchemy appears during this period and attributes the invention of the arts and sciences to Hermes.
 (Introduction to Hermeticism: It’s Theory and Practice, Mark Stavish 2005).

 Other such influential people of the time were: